jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 ## Buto stats
 (based on March 2015)
-- \>1 million api requests per day
+- ~1 million api requests per day
 - ~280k player loads per day
 - ~6k video plays per day

+***

 ## Buto AWS Usage

-- Monthly spend with AWS is about ~$5k production and ~$400 staging
+- Monthly spend with AWS is about ~$4.5k production and ~$400 staging
 - Save ~$600 pm by using reserved instances
 - Save ~$1.5k pm by using autoscale and spot instances
-- Use EC2, RDS, Elasticache, DynamoDB, Route53, SQS, S3 and Cloudfront
+- Use EC2, RDS, Elasticache, DynamoDB, Cloudwatch, Route53, SQS, S3 and Cloudfront
 - Plan to use Kinesis, Lambda, Redshift, Data Pipeline, Cloudsearch and EC2 Container Service

 ***